 On the day of the shoot, you meet me wearing whatever makes you feel pretty at the designated location.
 High heels are often tricky on cobblestones or fields, but possible for the determined.
 I would suggest wearing lighter colours, something evocative of Provence!
 Wardrobe changes are no problem.

 The meeting points are chosen with care so that you can find the spot easily, such as a local café.
-Or, in the situation of a surprise photo shoot in a field or other such romantic secluded location, (in the case of a proposal photo shoot) we make sure that the hopeful groom to be knows where’s he’s going!
+Or, in the situation of a surprise photo shoot in a field or other such romantic secluded location, (in the case of a proposal photo shoot) we make sure that the hopeful groom/bride to be knows where’s they’re going!